ValentinBELYN/configpilot/README.md

 - The `lastBoot` option as a `datetime` object.
 - The `lastCrash` option as a `datetime` object.

 We cannot set the `type` parameter of the `OptionSpec` objects to `datetime` because the constructor of `datetime` expects several parameters.
-The value contained in the configuration file is a string with a specific format.
-So, we have to process this data with a dedicated function.
+The values contained in the configuration file are strings with a specific format.
+So, we have to process these data with a dedicated function.

 #### Python code
 ```python